 - Reckless or aggressive driving

 Some car accidents, such as those caused by a road defect or a defective auto part, are not the fault of either driver.
-In these cases, the automotive company, part manufacturer or even the city responsible for road maintenance may be liable for the car accident injuries and other damages.
+In these cases, the automotive company, part manufacturer, seller, or even the city responsible for road maintenance could be liable for the car accident injuries and other damages.

 In handling car accident cases, our Philadelphia personal injury attorneys carefully investigate the circumstances leading to the crash.
 We work with experts like car designers and reconstructionists to find out how the accident happened to identify the responsible parties.

 A car accident can cause many different kinds of injuries for the occupants of the vehicles involved.
 When an accident is particularly severe, it can lead to catastrophic injuries for the occupants of the vehicles involved.

 Some of the common catastrophic car accident injuries that our firm encounters include:

 - Head injuries, which can occur when the head violently strikes an object during an accident and can include eye injuries and skull fractures